jamiekiok/DPbyD/README.md

 Beichen Liang *(Developer)* - <a href="lbc546@uw.edu">lbc546@uw.edu</a>

 ## License
-We have elected *not* to use a license, as Avanade does not wish for the project to be open source, and will retain the IP as a result.
-In addition, our Github repository must be private.
+We have elected *not* to use a license, as our code will not be open source, as Avanade will retain IP.
+In addition, this repository will eventually become private once we enter the development phase.